homearanya/active-escapes/src/pages/tours/psj-coffee-bay-backpacker-hike.md

     - heading: Day 3
       subHeading: 'Hike Day 2: Hike from Mngazana – Mpande (14km/ 4-5hrs walk) '
       description:
-        - Todays hike follows the inland paths through hills and villages, and in and out forested valleys.
+        - Todays hike follows the inland paths through hills and villages, and in and out of forested valleys.
 The coastline itself is all rocks and headlands, so there will be no beach stretches today, until you descend to Sinangwana, where the river spills from the forest straight onto the beach.
         - 'Overnight: <strong>Kraal Backpackers </strong> (dinner incl) OR <strong>VBA</strong> (DBB) or <strong>Self-catering holiday cottage</strong> for groups of 6 or more out-of-season.'
     - heading: Day 4
       subHeading: 'Hike Day 3: Hike Mpande - Hluleka (18km/6-7hrs walk)'
       description:
         - Today’s hike is one of the more challenging.
 You’ll ascend from Mpande through pristine forests towards Mthonga mouth - reputed to be one of the most beautiful spots on the Wild Coast.
-More hills and footpaths take you on a descent to the beach and the Mnenu River which then crosses into Hluleka Nature Reserve  - a combination of diverse eco systems including, rocky seashore, estuaries and evergreen
+More hills and footpaths take you on a descent to the beach and the Mnenu River which then crosses into Hluleka Nature Reserve  - a combination of diverse eco systems including, rocky seashore, estuaries and evergreen forests.
-        - 'Overnight: <strong>VBA</strong> (DBB) OR <strong>Hluleka Nature Reserve</strong> Self-Catering chalets (Self-catering)'
+        - 'Overnight: <strong>VBA</strong> (DBB) OR <strong>Hluleka Nature Reserve</strong> self-catering chalets (Self-catering)'
     - heading: Day 5
       subHeading: 'Hike Day 4: Hike Hluleka - Mdumbi (21km/8hrs walk)'
       description:
-        - As the coastline becomes rocks and headlands again, todays paths are made by fishermen & villagers, with some breathtaking views to speak of.
+        - As the coastline becomes rocks and headlands again, todays paths are made by fishermen and villagers, with some breathtaking views to speak of.
 The gorgeous Mtakagagie River crossing at just over 4km, provides a great opportunity to soak it all in, and then undulating grasslands and partly vegetated dune paths make up the route to Presley’s Bay and down to Lwandile beach.
-After crossing the Lwandile River, you’ll come across some of the most southern distribution of mangrove trees before following the coastal contour path through to Mdumbi – voted one of South Africa’s top beach and surf hot-spots.
+        - After crossing the Lwandile River, you’ll come across some of the most southern distribution of mangrove trees before following the coastal contour path through to Mdumbi – voted one of South Africa’s top beach and surf hot-spots.
         - 'Overnight: <strong>VBA</strong> (DBB) OR <strong>Mdumbi Backpackers</strong> (dinner)'
     - heading: Day 6
       subHeading: 'Hike Day 5: Hike Mdumbi-Coffee Bay (10km/ 4hrs walk)'